-- They did not enter the ark before the final day before the flood; we are free to enter the church at any time.
+- They did not enter the ark until the last day before the flood; we are free to enter the church at any time.

-- The flood destroyed the world and a few were saved to begin again in this world; intense heat will destroy the world and all of creation and we will not re-inhabit it but a new heaven and earth suitable for spiritual bodies will be provided.
+- The flood destroyed the world and a few were saved to begin again in this world; at the return of Jesus intense heat will destroy the world and all of creation and we will inhabit a new heaven and earth suitable for the spiritual bodies that we will have.

 In our last lesson we reviewed the flood itself:

 - The water for it came from the disruption of underground rivers and the envelope of water vapor that surrounded the earth.